|How to grow Osteospermum from seed?|

 Water gently using a can with a soft rose, or carefully dunk the tray into a container of water allowing the water to naturally rise through the soil.
 Do not submerge the tray.

 Allow the tray to drain and then seal inside a clear polythene bag.
 Place on a warm bright windowsill but out of direct sunlight.
 You can expect the seedlings to emerge after only 10-15 days at 15-18C at which point they can be removed from the bag. keep the tray on the windowsill and allow the compost to remain moist but not waterlogged.

-They will need to be gradually acclimatised to outdoor conditions for 10-15 days before planting out into their permanent position but only on all threat of frost has passed.
+They will need to be gradually acclimatized to outdoor conditions for 10-15 days before planting out into their permanent position but only on all threat of frost has passed.

 They will do best in a warm sunny spot on light, well drained soil.
-If you are planting them in groups, grow then 12 inches apart.
+If you are planting them in groups, grow them 12 inches apart.

 Osteospermum file is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.

 For related articles click onto the following link: